tc39/notes/es8/2018-01/jan-25.md

 AWB: I think changing `set` (doing lossy casts when appropriate) is consistent with history of TypedArray

-Jakob: for existing typed arrays, you can assign a string, if it contains a number, it converts the stirng to a number, then takes the bits from the number that it needs depending upon how wide the array is.
+Jakob: for existing typed arrays, you can assign a string, if it contains a number, it converts the string to a number, then takes the bits from the number that it needs depending upon how wide the array is.
 For the ? proposal I'm not sure it does any more.

 Jakob: this is an exmpla of the type conversion that arrays have always done. these new typedarrays are doing it differently.
 I'm fine with doing it differently, just wanted to point out the inconsistently